himalagrawal/himalagrawal.github.io/_posts/2014-07-18-leafspring.markdown

 <ul>
   <li>Developed testing fixtures in house using lathe, CNC milling and waterjet for prototype hybrid leaf spring</li>
   <li>Developed composite layup tool using 5-axis CNC and manufactured glass fiber epoxy composite leaf using autoclave </li>
-  <li>Performed fatigue testing for different load cases and analysed experumental data from load cell and strain gauges</li>
+  <li>Performed fatigue testing for different load cases and analysed experimental data from load cell and strain gauges</li>
   <li>The composite leaf spring was lighter by 35% and withstood 1 million cycles without failure</li>
-  <li>Designed tests for small scale fatigue testing as a function of aspect ratio of flexure samples </li>
+  <li>Designed tests for small scale fatigue testing as a function of aspect ratio of flexure samples to expedite testing</li>
   <li>Explored the fatigue properties of composite beams as a function of aspect ration to characterize shear and bending failure</li>

 </ul>